lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 Section 8.2 of http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf

+Note again that the prediction interval will be wider for data points far from the sample mean

 ## We can check to see if the prediction intervals have the expected coverage

 Check probability of covarage